 This post may contain affiliate links.
 Please see disclosure policy here.

-Enjoy these light and delicate Swedish Pancakes with your family or brunch guests.
+Enjoy these light and delicate Swedish Pancakes served with your favorite jam, syrup or berries and whipped cream.

-We are pancake lovers in our house, which means we try a lot of different pancake recipes.
-Everything from hearty, healthy oatmeal pancakes to these light and delicate Swedish pancake recipe.
-Swedish pancakes are thin and delicate like a crepe.
-Because they are thin, they cook quickly, which makes them a great to serve to guests at a brunch or shower.
-Or enjoy with your family for breakfast or dinner.
-And Swedish Pancakes are perfect served with fun toppings.
-They are very similar to crepes, so you can use any of your favorite crepe fillings.
+Swedish pancakes are thin and delicate, like a crepe.
+Because they are thin, they cook quickly, which makes them a great to serve to guests at a brunch or shower or enjoy with your family for breakfast or dinner.
+Add your favorite toppings to them or fill them like a crepe.

 How to make Swedish Pancakes